Adam-Mathew-Duke/godzilla-monsters/docs/readme.md

 - st.dialog does not function as expected
   - I avoided using the st.dialog in my app becuase exiting out by pressing ESC or clicking the close button does not trigger anything in Streamlit.
 As a result the dialog does not work as expected.

-### Feedback and Ideas
+### Feedback
-- Your feedback ideas are important to me and always welcome.
+- Your feedback and suggestions are important to me and always welcome.